GarethPullen/Powershell-Scripts/README.md

 # Toast-Scheduled-Task.ps1
 This script is actually just a function packaged into a PS1 file.
 It takes inputs as "Scheduled-Task Name" "Toast Title" and "Toast Body" - it will then write out a PowerShell script and VBScript create a scheduled task (using one of two methods depending on if it's run as System or a User) calling the VBScript (to avoid an unsightly PowerShell window briefly appearing), which in turn calls the PowerShell script to actually pop up a Toast Notification to the user.
 This was written so I could notify a user of a pending reboot after a PowerShell script ran as System via Intune.

+# Toast-Notify.ps1
+This is a function packaged into a PS1 file.
+It is the "Toast Notification" function (used in other scripts like the "Toast-Scheduled-Task.ps1" and "KB-Update.ps1").
+This takes "Toast Title" "Toast Body" as required inputs, and an optional "-Transient" switch.
+By default the notifications are persistent with Snooze / Dismiss buttons, but the "-Transient" switch converts them to short-lived Toast notifications.

 # BulkGroupAdd.ps1
 This script asks the user for a CSV file of device names (or Dell Service Tags if they have been pre-uploaded by Dell) and will then add them to the group specified by the "$GroupID" variable (Group Object ID of an AzureAD group).
 It will handle quotes around the file-path and re-prompt if the file doesn't exist.
 It will skip over any devices that can't be found in AzureAD, and will post a message to the terminal for any which are already in the group, before moving onto the next item.